Android tablets are known for their customization. Paired with a stylus, they can become a powerful drawing device.

-One of the most important things to know before getting a tablet is to figure out what you actually want.
-Not all the tablets are the same and every single one of them has their own key features.
-Other than that there are a few other general things to consider which are mentioned below.
+One of the most important things to do before getting a tablet is to figure out what features you actually want.
+Not all the tablets are the same and every single one of them has their own set of features.

 Display size/ Type

 10.5 inches is considered an ideal size for a tablet.
 If you get a bigger tablet you may have to compromise with portability.
 Similarly, if you go with a smaller screen you will not get enough area to work with.

 The tablet screen comes in two types – LCD and AMOLED.
 LCD screen mainly comes with cheaper tablets, whereas the AMOLED screens come with more expensive tablets.

 The AMOLED screens are considered better due to their ability to create perfect black colors which improves the overall quality of colors.
 AMOLED screens also consume less power, giving better battery backup.

 Battery backup is one of the most important features in the tablet.
 The whole point of getting a tablet is portability.
 A tablet with poor battery performances really limits their uses – especially outdoor uses.

 Fast charging is another feature which plays a big role.
 Tablets have bigger batteries than smartphones and it can take quite a while to get your device fully juiced up.
 Fast charging drastically reduces the charging time.

 One of the most important things you want in your pen is the consistent-reliable strokes.
 It is very easy to get too fancy and start comparing the pen-based on pressure sensitivity or tilt support but if they have basic issues like line jitter than you will have a hard time drawing stuff.
 The S-Pen which comes with Samsung devices is great in terms of consistency of lines.

 Next comes the pressure sensitivity which makes the line thicker or thinner based on the pressure you apply.
 Some pens come with tilt support but that is only supported in few apps.